fliptoo/nodetoo/README.md

 ## Bootstrap

-Only 1 line of code to bootstrap nodetoo with Express.
+Only 1 line of code is required to bootstrap nodetoo with Express.

 ```js
 var express = require('express');